Profilers

 snakeviz

-and load a profiled run into it (HINT: snakeviz expect the run to have the file format.prof
+and load a profiled run into it (HINT: snakeviz expects the run to have the file format.prof

 ). -